ESG Topics A-Z

 PepsiCo has detailed internal programs and procedures for food safety.
 A summary of our policies, programs and actions may be found on Product safety and quality.

-The legal limits for pesticide residues in commodities and finished products are governed by local laws and regulations, which cover products produced both conventionally as well as organically.
+The legal limits for pesticide residues in commodities are governed by local laws and regulations, which cover products produced both conventionally as well as organically.
 These limits specify the allowable pesticide residue levels and reflect good agricultural practices and assure safety.
-Studies published by the U.S. Department of Agriculture (USDA) and by the European Food Safety Authority concluded that the vast majority of food consumed within the U.S. and the EU, respectively, is largely free of pesticide residues or contains residues that fall within legal limits.1 For example, over 99% of food produced in the U.S. was compliant with federal pesticide residue limits, according to the USDA study.
+Studies published by the U.S. Department of Agriculture (USDA) and by the European Food Safety Authority concluded that the vast majority of food consumed within the U.S. and the EU, respectively, is largely free of pesticide residues or contains residues that fall within legal limits.1 For example, over 99% of food produced in the U.S. was compliant with federal pesticide residue limits, according to the USDA study.2

 Protecting agricultural workers